oguzbilgic/kukla/README.md

 very minimalist server provisioning tool

+## Concept

+### Resource

+Single server resource or configuration.
+These scripts can be run independently or within a resource stack.

+### Stack

+Collection of resources that defines a complete stack.

+### Script

+Scripts that are designed to run on their specified stacks.

 ## Usage

 You can use the script below to download the project into your freshly created server's `/tmp` folder.